TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 * `ext:fluid_styled_content <https://docs.typo3.org/typo3cms/extensions/fluid_styled_content/>`__
 * `ext:rte_ckeditor <https://docs.typo3.org/typo3cms/extensions/rte_ckeditor/>`__

-Note, that if your system has been installed with composer, not all system extensions may exist in the system, if each system extension has been required separately as "subtree splitted packages" (not as `typo3/cms`).
+Note, that if your system has been installed with Composer, not all system extensions may exist in the system, if each system extension has been required separately as "subtree splitted packages" (not as `typo3/cms`).
 Since TYPO3 9, installation of "subtree splitted packages" is mandatory.